Yves Corbeil

 Yves Corbeil (born July 18, 1944) is a Canadian actor and television host.
 He is currently known as the game show host of the Loto-Québec televised show La Roue de Fortune (albeit a different version of Wheel of Fortune).
 He was born in Saint-Eugène, Quebec.

+Biography

 Since starting his career as television host in 1964, Corbeil has appeared in over 100 Quebec shows of various genres.
 Among the most notable shows he participated included Salut, Bonjour!, Fais-moi un dessin, Souvenirs d'été and Roue de Fortune, the latter one in which he is still the host.
 He is also a spokesperson for the Loto-Québec lottery corporation which airs on TQS.